If you moved overseas and could only pack one suitcase, what would you bring with you?

 Let’s talk about jewelry

-One of the most commonly scheduled personal property items is… you guessed it: engagement rings and wedding bands!
-If you bought your fiancée an engagement ring, that jewelry is already covered under your base policy against theft, vandalism, fire, and other named perils, whether you’re in your home or on-the-go.
+One of the most commonly scheduled personal property items is… you guessed it: engagement rings and wedding bands.

-In order to cover the full value of your item, above and beyond $1,500 – and receive coverage for accidental damage and accidental loss, as well as deductible-free claims on your jewelry – you will want to add extra coverage.
+Plenty of jewelry costs significantly more than $1,500.
+In order to cover the full value of your item, above and beyond $1,500—and receive coverage for accidental damage and accidental loss, as well as deductible-free claims on your jewelry—you’ll want to add Extra Coverage.

 Another thing to consider: If your partner is in possession of the jewelry item, e.g. they’re the one wearing the engagement ring, then they must be added to your insurance policy as an ‘additional insured’.